Belo Horizonte Metro: System characteristics

 The trains are supplied by 3000 V DC overhead wires, and have a commercial speed of 40 km/h with a maximum speed of 80 km/h.
 Track gauge is (broad gauge).

 Future service

 In September 2015, ten new train cars was introduced officially.

 No progress was made in respect of expansion of the network until September 2020, when the Brazilian government and the Government of Minas Gerais committed R$ 2.8 billion of funding for the construction of Line 2 and total requalification of Line 1.
+The construction of Line 2 was officially launched on September 16, 2024.

 In May 2024, Metrô BH purchased 24 new Chinese-made trains at a cost of R$1 billion.

 Rail Transportation Master Plan proposed by CBTU

 The Rail Transportation Master Plan for the Belo Horizonte Metropolitan Region (PDTT) was commissioned by CBTU, in partnership with the World Bank, in 1999.
 The project aimed to prepare a study of scenarios and technical feasibility for the expansion of the metropolitan subway network, considering the high loads existing in structural circulation corridors in the RMBH, in addition to surpassing the original project, still being implemented by the company.
 Through the PDTT, analyses were carried out of several scenarios for expanding the system, which culminated in the proposal, in the final document, of a new expansion proposal for the network.
 In the presented proposal, Line 1 would receive extensions to the cities of Betim (thus resuming the abandoned Eldorado-Betim section of the original project) and Ribeirão das Neves.
 Line 2, whose implementation works had been resumed in 1998, would extend along the tracks of Line 1 to Santa Tereza Station, thus creating a shared "Y" operation between Calafate and Santa Tereza, with due operational and train circulation control.
 Finally, a new branch line would be implemented, Line 3, between Pampulha and Savassi, underground under the bed of Antônio Carlos, Afonso Pena and Cristóvão Colombo avenues.
 The expansion under such conditions would increase passenger transport to up to 40 thousand passengers/hour on Line 1, in addition to a scenario of 1.2 million users/day, in the projections until 2019.